Advanced Breast Cancer Risk in Asian American, Native Hawaiian, and Pacific Islanders

-Below you will find projects and workshops put on by the UH Cancer Center in collaboration with various research institutions and medical partners to address this issue, with a special focus on the unique population of Hawaiʻi and the rest of the Pacific.
+Below you will find studies put on by the UH Cancer Center in collaboration with various research institutions and medical partners to address this issue, with a special focus on the unique population of Hawaiʻi and the Pacific.

 Breast Health Questionnaire Standardization